-Note that no longer is a synonym of any more and any longer (see above).
+Note that no longer is a synonym of any more and any longer (see above), and generally used for negatives or questions.

 Many products are no longer produced for a local market.

 On time - a l'hora, puntual (final position)